-Click on "Builds" at the left to open the submenu and then Builders (http://localhost:8010/#/builders) to see that the worker you just started has connected to the master:
+Click on "Builds" at the left to open the submenu and then Builders (http://localhost:8010/#/builders) to see that the worker you just started (identified by the green bubble) has connected to the master:

 Your master is now quietly waiting for new commits to hello-world.
 This doesn't happen very often though.
 In the next section, we'll see how to manually start a build.